dhean4/DeliverX/README.md

 # DeliverX - Modern Delivery Service Website

-A pixel-perfect replica of a modern delivery service website built with HTML, Bootstrap, SCSS, and GSAP animations.
+A pixel-perfect replica of a modern delivery service about us page built with HTML, Bootstrap, SCSS, and GSAP animations.

 ## Features